-Best known for its finest tradition, academic excellence, K-12 students are offered state-of-the-art technology and inquiry based learning in a small class environment.
-Greenwood has a comprehensive K-12 educational program with an enrollment of approximately 370 students.
-High school enrollment is approximately 120 students.
+Best known for its finest tradition, academic excellence, K-12 students are offered state-of-the-art technology and inquiry-based learning in a small class environment.
+Greenwood has a comprehensive K-12 college prep program with an enrollment of approximately 370 students.
+High school enrollment is approximately 130 students.
 Our faculty and staff take pride in preparing graduates to attend some of the finest universities across our nation.
 The Greenwood student ACT average is the highest in the entire area.

-Greenwood is accredited by North Central/AdvancED and meets the graduation requirements of the Missouri Department of Elementary and Secondary Education.
+Since 1927, Greenwood has been accredited by AdvancED and meets the graduation requirements of the Missouri Department of Elementary and Secondary Education.

 More than 90% of the teaching faculty have a masters’ degree or higher and have an average of 9 years teaching experience at Greenwood Laboratory School.
 Many faculty members hold multiple certifications.

-100% of Greenwood students graduate and proceed onto a 4-year college or university of their choice.
+Upon graduation, 100% of Greenwood students proceed onto a 4-year college or university of their choice.

 Greenwood Laboratory School is located on the northern edge of the Missouri State University campus on Harrison Street.
 The current Greenwood facility was built in 1966.
-Our school recently added a 9,000 sf state-of-the-art Science Scholars’ Laboratory addition as well as a K-6 Science Scholars’ Center.
+Our school recently added a 9,000 sf state-of-the-art 6-12 Science Scholars’ Laboratory addition as well as a K-5 Science Scholars’ Center.

 Cathy Corbett Long